Technology is changing the way we live, work, and learn. The lines between our online and offline worlds continue to merge and blur.

 To find out more about the best approach to teaching digital citizenship, check out Teaching Digital Citizenship: 10 Internet Safety Tips For Students (With Posters).

 Involving parents in digital citizenship education is very important.
-Take a look at Working With Families: 10 Internet Safety Tips for Parents for advice and a poster.
+Take a look at 10 Internet Safety Tips for Parents for advice and a poster.

 Want to learn more about digital footprints?
 Check out this 2018 post that breaks down how to cover this important topic in the classroom.